-So check out some of the best boat shoes below.
+Ready to get started?
+Check out some of the best boat shoes below.
 They’re versatile enough for the office or a date, but they’re casual enough to wear on weekends in the city or at the boardwalk, so no matter which boat shoe you go with, you’re going to be choosing a winner.

-1. Sperry Boat Shoes
+The Best Sperry Boat Shoes

 We’re sorry to have to lead with Sperry and it may be the stereotypical shoe of New England prep wear, but when you think of boat shoes, you think of Sperry.
 That’s because Sperry practically single-handedly ignited the boat shoe trend through its high quality and variety of stylish boat shoes.
 And to be fair, Paul Sperry invented the world’s first boat shoe in 1935 to prevent slipping on deck.
 That’s why we couldn’t talk about the best boat shoes without throwing at least one pair of Sperrys your way.

-Sperry Gold Cup Handcrafted in Maine Tri-Tone Boat Shoe
+1. Sperry Gold Cup Handcrafted in Maine Tri-Tone Boat Shoe

-For our first pick, we wanted something strong.
+For our first pick, we wanted something strong for the best boat shoes.
 Scrolling through the Sperry website, there was one shoe that stood out among all others: the Men’s Gold Cup Handcrafted in Maine Authentic Original Tri-Tone Boat Shoe.
-The Handcrafted in Maine part of the name indicates this is Sperry’s premium line of shoes and this shoe absolutely delivers.
+The “Handcrafted in Maine” part of the name indicates this is Sperry’s premium line of shoes and this shoe absolutely delivers.

 It uses leather from the Horween Leather Company, one of the best and oldest continuously running tanneries in the US.
 The shoes are hand punctured and stitched and incorporate Vibram soles for traction and top-quality perforated leather linings for supreme softness, breathability and comfort.
 But what really brings these shoes together is the tri-tone color scheme of red, ivory and navy.
 Nothing’s more awesome or more American or more boat shoe than handmade shoes in America in the good old red, white and blue.

-Sperry Gold Cup Orleans Boat Shoe
+3. Sperry Gold Cup Orleans Boat Shoe

-Add in a cushioned heel cup, an Ortholite insert for the footbed and a latex outsole with siping and you’ve got one comfortable, durable, forever-stylish nice shoe for hitting the bricks or the upscale restaurant.
+Add in a cushioned heel cup, an Ortholite insert for the footbed and a latex outsole with siping and you’ve got one comfortable, durable, forever-stylish shoe for hitting the bricks or the upscale restaurant.
 You can’t go wrong with the gorgeous brown amaretto color, but the black and grey versions are just as useful.

-Sperry Plushwave Boat Shoe
+6. Sperry Plushwave Boat Shoe

-2. Quoddy Classic Boat Shoe
+8. Quoddy Classic Boat Shoe

 If you only want the best boat shoes, then you need to go to Quoddy.
 What the brand lacks in variety it makes up in quality, timeless design and customer service.

 One of the brand’s unique offerings is a design-your-own boat shoe option where you can pick every aspect of Quoddy’s Classic Boat Shoe, including the upper leather color, the kind and color of sole, the thread color, the hardware color for the three eyelets, the lace color and the lining color.
-It’s almost like making it yourself, except you lack 80 years of experience of making high-quality footwear by hand.
+It’s almost like making it yourself, except you lack 80 years of experience in making high-quality footwear by hand.

 But if you don’t want to go through that process, Quoddy has in-stock options of its Classic Boat Shoe, including a whiskey leather color option.

-Because Quoddy is in the business of premium boat shoes, they’re also in the business of premium customer service too.
+Because Quoddy is in the business of premium boat shoes, they’re also in the business of premium customer service, too.
 If you wear down the sole of your boat shoe or beat the leather up over years of wear, you can send it off to Quoddy for repair and resoling for a fee.
 Your shoes will be like new again, except they’re already broken in.

-4. L.L.
+9. L.L.
 Bean Men’s Casco Bay Boat Mocs

 If you haven’t picked up on a trend yet, Maine makes the best boat shoes in the world.
 L.L.
 Bean is both an inheritor and a carrier of that tradition, and its Men’s Casco Bay Boat Mocs are top-notch.
 The Casco Bay Boat Mocs are, as the name implies, a true cross between boat shoes and moccasins.
 They’ll handle boating and fishing, but are comfortable enough for hanging in the backyard too.
 An all-leather upper and leather lining keep things durable and comfortable while a siped rubber outsole keeps sliding on wet surfaces to a minimum.

-5. Rancourt Read Boat Shoe
+11. Rancourt Read Boat Shoe

-6. Eastland Men’s Seaquest Boat Shoe
+13. Eastland Men’s Seaquest Boat Shoe

-10. Marks and Spencer Leather Boat Shoe
+15. Marks and Spencer Leather Boat Shoe

 Staying in the UK, Marks & Spencer makes straightforward shoes inspired by simple, classic designs.
 That’s what you get in the Marks and Spencer Leather Boat Shoe.
 The leather is soft and comfortable and ready to wear right out of the box, and a classic siped sole will help give you extra traction and slip-prevention you need.